+Joint Development and License Agreement

-There was no joint research activity under the Joint Development and License Agreement during the years ended December 31, 2016, 2015 and 2014 and as a result, no payment was received during the years ended December 31, 2016 and 2015.
-As of the date hereof, the Company and Sorrento have not yet agreed upon any projects under the Joint Development and License Agreement; therefore, Sorrento has no rights to use the Company's NK cells or other technologies or intellectual property rights or to begin related research, development or commercialization activities and the Company is free to pursue, and is actively pursuing, research, development and commercialization activities with antibodies that may bind to various targets, including PDL1, ROR-1, CD33 and CD123.
+In December 2014, the Company entered into a Joint Development and License Agreement with Sorrento Therapeutics, Inc. (Sorrento).
+The agreement expired in December 2017.
+Since no joint product candidates were identified during the exclusive term, Sorrento has no rights to use the Company's NK cells or other technologies or intellectual property rights or to begin related research, development or commercialization activities and the Company is free to pursue, and is actively pursuing, research, development and commercialization activities with antibodies that may bind to various targets, including PDL1, CD19 and FLT3.